Yanagawa, Fukuoka: History

 The area of Yanagawa was part of ancient Chikugo Province.
 Yayoi pottery dating back approximately 2,000 years ago was excavated in the Kamachi area on the outskirts of Yanagawa, and it is estimated that rice cultivation began in this area around that time.
 During the Heian period, Yanagawa was a stronghold of the Tachibana clan against Fujiwara no Sumitomo's Revolt.
 Yanagawa was reborn as a castle town of the Kamachi clan during the Sengoku period during the 16th century, and became the castle town of Yanagawa Domain under the Tachibana clan during the Edo period.
-After the Meiji restoration, the town of Yanagawa (柳河町) was established on May 1, 1889 with the creation of the modern municipalities system.
-On April 1, 1951Yanagawa annexed the neighboring villages of Higashimiyaga, Nishinomiyaga, Jonai, Okibata, and Ryokai and changed the kanji of its name to "柳川町".
-Yanagawa was raised to city status on April 1, 1952.

-On March 21, 2005 the towns of Yamato and Mitsuhashi (both from Yamato District) were merged into Yanagawa.
+After the Meiji restoration, the town of Yanagawa (柳河町) was established on May 1, 1889, with the creation of the modern municipalities system.
+On 1 April 1951 Yanagawa annexed the neighboring villages of Higashimiyaga, Nishinomiyaga, Jonai, Okibata, and Ryokai and changed the kanji of its name to "柳川町".
+Yanagawa was raised to city status on 1 April 1952.
+On 21 March 2005, the towns of Yamato and Mitsuhashi (both from Yamato District) were merged into Yanagawa.